Etchmiadzin Cathedral: Oldest cathedral

 Etchmiadzin is usually considered Armenia's first cathedral.
 A number of sources also hold that Etchmiadzin is the oldest cathedral in the Christendom.
 (Note: According to Encyclopedia of the Peoples of Africa and the Middle East, it is "generally regarded" as the oldest cathedral in the world, while historian Steven Gertz wrote in Christianity Today that Etchmiadzin is regarded as such "according to some scholars.")

 It has sometimes been described as Armenia's first church building, but this claim has found little support among scholars, who usually posit that the country's first church was in Ashtishat, in the Taron region.
 (Note: Robert W. Thomson, Stepan Mnatsakanian, Vrej Nersessian, and Grigoryan) A 2020 book on the cathedral, authorized by the Armenian Church, insisted that Etchmiadzin is the first church of Christian Armenia, although earlier Christian places of worship such as chapels or shrines existed prior.
 Robert W. Thomson argues that although Etchmiadzin was not the original center of the Armenian Church (which was and remained in Ashtishat until after the division of the country in 387), it had "clearly been a holy shrine" from the "earliest Christian time in Armenia."
+Aram Ter-Ghevondyan countered that it was the original fourth century seat of the Armenian Catholicos, arguing that it is politically and logically more coherent for the head of the church to reside in the capital, rather than a remote location like Ashtishat.

-Despite its state atheism, the Soviets often promoted its antiquity.
+Despite official state atheism, the Soviets often promoted the cathedral's antiquity.
 A 1982 Soviet guidebook called it the "first Christian church to be built on the territory of the Soviet Union", while travel writer Georgi Kublitsky wrote in 1984 that the cathedral is "believed by some to be the oldest extant building on Soviet territory."